TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 The `animation-duration` property indicates how long the animation takes to run from start to end.

-The duration cycle is specified in seconds `s` or in milliseconds `ms`.
+The duration cycle is specified in time.
 The value should be equal or superior to 0.

+Possible time units are:

+* seconds, like `6s`
+* milliseconds, like `6000ms`

 The initial value is `0s`.